zenwarr/norman/README.md

 If directory where this repository should be cloned already exists, the repository is not going to be cloned.

 `module.path` (string): overrides path to cloned repository for the module (deducted by default from `modulesDirectory`).
+If the path is relative, it is considered to be relative to the parent directory of the current config.

 `module.ignoreOrg` (boolean): overrides value of `defaultIgnoreOrg` for the module.